Lymphoid enhancer-binding factor 1: Drug inhibition

 The investigation of the role of LEF1 in regards to aging is of extreme importance, as more effective and longevity based therapeutic interventions could be developed that target LEF1 and associated genes, in order to provide a means of minimizing the effects of age-related pathologies and increasing life span for those who are already at higher risk for other age-related comorbidities.
 The dysregulation of LEF1 has been shown to be highly correlated with the β-catenin binding domain, leading many researchers to consider the downstream effects of knocking out this binding domain and investigating the subsequent effects.
-The research has revealed that knocking out this domain downregulates the expression the protein products of the LEF1 gene, and as a result, curtailing many of the deleterious effects rapid LEF1 proliferation and migration can have.
+The research has revealed that knocking out this domain downregulates the expression of the protein products of the LEF1 gene, and as a result, curtailing many of the deleterious effects rapid LEF1 proliferation and migration can have.

 In fact, LEF1 silencing in cases of colorectal cancer has been demonstrated to increase the sensitivity of colorectal cancer cells to a number of Platinum-based drugs, including oxaliplatin, 5-FU and irinotecan.
 These Pt-based drugs act by inhibiting the synthesis of DNA molecules and covalently modifying molecules by forming DNA adducts.
 In turn, these drugs are able to promote apoptosis in the cancerous cells.
 Different isoforms of the LEF1 gene, including the long-form and the short-isoform/truncated dominant negative form (dnLEF1), have been shown to have differential effects on the pathology of colorectal cancer, although higher levels of activation in the Wnt/β-catenin signaling pathway in general are correlated with increased cancer stem cell properties in murine tumors.
 These associations have far reaching implications in regards to the fields of cancer biology and medicine in general, as the enhanced sensitivity of cancer cells to chemotherapeutic agents upon inhibition of the LEF1 family and the corresponding TCF-1, TCF-2, TCF-3 and TCF-4 genes, allows for the development of more drugs that can target the inhibition of this specific pathway and lower the morbidity and mortality rates for a diverse range of cancerous pathologies.